nasa/Transform-to-Open-Science/Module_4/Lesson_3/readme.md

 >
 > Without going into details of the data type, calling parameters, etc. this description immediately puts someone looking at the code into the context of what the function aims to accomplish; they can then explore the details.
 >
 > While you should consider placing a description at the start of a function, use your discretion on where you put similar descriptions of code.
-At the start of a complex loop or analysis would be good ideas.
+At the start of a complex loop or analysis would be a good idea.
 Don’t go overboard - things like this aren’t useful:
 >
 > \# set x to 17
 >
 > x = 17
 >
-> Descriptive variable, class, and function names can make your code very readable. .
+> Descriptive variable, class, and function names can make your code very readable.
 Sometimes even great coders are working fast and will name variables 'a', 'temp', or other names that probably won't make a lot of sense in a week or two when they come back to something they were working on.
 Names like 'baking_time' or 'velocity' are more clear.
 Variable names should be easy to understand and clearly represent what they are.
 >
 > Ideally, someone who doesn't write in the software language of the code can read the comments in the file and have a rough idea of what is happening.
 >